-Kennedy announced this week that U.S. is pulling all funding from Gavi, the global vaccine alliance, dealing a big blow to health systems and vaccine access in lower-income countries—and likely push other major donors to scramble to fill the gap.
+Kennedy announced this week that U.S. is pulling all funding from Gavi, the global vaccine alliance, dealing a big blow to health systems and vaccine access in lower-income countries.

 This is by no means a surprise as Kennedy is a well-known decades-long opponent of vaccines.

-Gavi, the Vaccine Alliance, is a world‐class public‑private partnership created in 2000 to vastly expand vaccine access in poorer countries.
-To date, it’s helped immunize over 1.B kids, and preventing more than 18.8M future deaths.
+Gavi, the Vaccine Alliance is a world‐class public‑private partnership created in 2000 to expand vaccine access in poorer countries who would otherwise be unable to afford to fund vaccines for their people.

 In 2023 alone, Gavi-backed immunization efforts averted about 1.3M deaths and delivered lifesaving vaccines like pneumococcus, rotavirus, Hib, and HPV across 57 developing countries.